 2.2 Create an Icon Class and Change Icons for cell towers from differnet companies

 If we want to symbolize which wireless company the cell tower belongs to, we can create an icon class.
 One of the goals of programming is to never repeat code, and creating a class for the icons will allow us specify anchors and sizes once, and we can change out icons.
 In our GeoJSON, the status property contains this information for each feature and can be accessed by feature.properties.status.
 We probably don't want to enter all of the specifics on sizes and anchors again, they will remain the same.
-We can create a class of icons that will allow us to only specify our icon image, keep all other options unchanged.
+We can create a class of icons that will allow us to only specify our icon image, keeping all other options unchanged.

 Icon Class